electron/electron/docs/api/sandbox-option.md

 })
 ```

-In the above code the [`BrowserWindow`](browser-window.md) that was created has node.js disabled and can communicate
+In the above code the [`BrowserWindow`](browser-window.md) that was created has Node.js disabled and can communicate
 only via IPC.
-The use of this option stops electron from creating a node.js runtime in the renderer.
+The use of this option stops Electron from creating a Node.js runtime in the renderer.
 Also,
-within this new window `window.open` follows the native behaviour (by default electron creates a [`BrowserWindow`](browser-window.md)
+within this new window `window.open` follows the native behaviour (by default Electron creates a [`BrowserWindow`](browser-window.md)
 and returns a proxy to this via `window.open`).

 It is important to note that this option alone won't enable the OS-enforced sandbox.
 To enable this feature, the